AdguardTeam/LegalDocs/termsandconditions/terms-and-conditions.html.md

 # Terms and Conditions of AdGuard Account and AdGuard Websites

-*June 13, 2024*
+*June 17, 2024*

 ## 1. General

-AdGuard Software Limited (hereafter, “AdGuard”, “we,” “us,” “our”) is a company registered in Nicosia, Cyprus, registered office is at Klimentos 41-43, KLIMENTOS TOWER, Flat/Office 25, 1061, Nicosia, Cyprus.
+Adguard Software Limited (hereafter, “AdGuard”, “we,” “us,” “our”) is a company registered in Nicosia, Cyprus, registered office is at Klimentos 41-43, KLIMENTOS TOWER, Flat/Office 25, 1061, Nicosia, Cyprus.
 We operate the AdGuard Account services available at https://my.adguard.com/ (hereafter, the “Account”), and websites related to AdGuard software and services (hereafter, the “Websites”): AdGuard Ad Blocker (https://adguard.com/), AdGuard VPN (https://adguard-vpn.com/), and AdGuard DNS (https://adguard-dns.io/).

 IMPORTANT: THESE TERMS AND CONDITIONS (HEREAFTER, “TERMS” OR “AGREEMENT”) REGULATE THE USE OF THE ACCOUNT AND THE WEBSITES AND CONSTITUTE A LEGAL AGREEMENT BETWEEN YOU (EITHER AN INDIVIDUAL OR, IF THE ACCOUNT IS USED BY OR FOR AN ENTITY, AN ENTITY, HEREAFTER ALSO, “YOU”, “YOUR”, THE “USER”) AND ADGUARD (OWNER OF ALL RIGHTS, WHETHER EXCLUSIVE OR OTHERWISE TO THE ACCOUNT, HEREAFTER ALSO, THE “RIGHTHOLDER”).
 READ IT CAREFULLY BEFORE USING THE ACCOUNT OR THE WEBSITES.

 BY REGISTERING TO THE ACCOUNT, OR BY ACCESSING OR USING IT OR THE WEBSITES, OR BY PRESSING A BUTTON INDICATING YOUR ACCEPTANCE IN THE WINDOW CONTAINING THESE TERMS, OR BY TYPING THE APPROPRIATE SYMBOL(S), YOU ARE CONFIRMING YOUR ACCEPTANCE OF AND AGREEING TO BECOME BOUND BY THESE TERMS.

-IF YOU DO NOT AGREE TO BE BOUND BY THESE TERMS, DO NOT REGISTER TO THE ACCOUNT AND DO NOT ACCESS OR USE THE ACCOUNT AND THE WEBSITES.
+IF YOU DO NOT AGREE TO BE BOUND BY THESE TERMS, DO NOT REGISTER THE ACCOUNT AND DO NOT ACCESS OR USE THE ACCOUNT AND THE WEBSITES.

 AdGuard may modify these Terms from time to time without prior notification.
 In some cases of important changes, the amendment of these Terms be broadcasted to you by sending an email and/or by publishing the updated Terms on the Account or the Websites.
 It is your responsibility to periodically review these Terms to stay informed of any changes.
 You will be subject to, and will be deemed to have been made aware of and to have accepted, the changes in any revised Terms by your continued use of the Account or the Websites after the date such revised Terms are broadcasted.